charlesfranciscodev/codingame/puzzles/python3/shadows-knight1/README.md

 # Shadows of the Knight - Episode 1

-This is a solution to the "Shadows of the Knight - Episode 1" puzzle on CodinGame (https://www.codingame.com/training/easy/shadows-of-the-knight-episode-1).
+This is a solution to the "Shadows of the Knight - Episode 1" puzzle on CodinGame.

 ## Problem Description